 - Description: Bob has been asking his friend, Joey to get a TB skin test.
 They are both HIV positive and Bob is concerned Joey has not had a TB test.
 Joey finally goes to the clinic and discovers he has been infected with TB.
 He meets the doctor and decides to take the preventive treatment.
 Denia, the HIV counselor, stresses the importance of preventive treatment for people with HIV.

 - Length: 12 minutes

 - Description: Frank is receiving treatment for TB disease.
 He is coming regularly to the clinic but has begun to miss appointments.
 Carmen, his outreach worker, visits Frank at work and reminds him how important it is to stick to his treatment.
 She offers to meet him nearby for Directly Observed Therapy.

 Note: This page contains materials in the Portable Document Format (PDF).
 The free Adobe Reader may be required to view these files.

 More information about Tuberculosis is available at the Centers for Disease Control and Prevention (CDC) — Tuberculosis.

-If you have any Tuberculosis questions or concerns, contact DOH–St. Johns Epidemiology via telephone at 904-209-3250.
+If you have any Tuberculosis questions or concerns, please call DOH–St. Johns Epidemiology.